 Broad research interests of MiPRoS Laboratory include mid-infrared integrated photonics, biomedical sensors on a chip, multi-scale fabrication technologies, reconfigurable materials, and nanophotonics & metamaterials.
 The lab has investigated mid-infrared photonic circuits for chip-scale and label-free sensing that will enable detection of early-stage diabetes, asthma and other chronic diseases.
 Our research focuses on developing flexible optoelectronics and multifunctional mid-infrared materials that will lead to wearable biomedical sensors for remote health monitoring.

 Following pictures show a recently developed chip scaled mid-IR sensor that consists of a microring resonator and optical waveguides.
 Owing to the resonance effect, the probe light will be confined within the microring and consequently enhance the sensitivity of biochemical detection.

-Postdoc opening.
-Candidates having experience in (i) integrated photonics, (ii) optical sensors, (iii) electro-optics, and (iv) nonlinear optics are highly encouraged to apply.
-Please send your CV to firstname.lastname@example.org
+Postdoc and graduate opening.
+Candidates having experience in (i) integrated photonics, (ii) optical sensors, (iii) electro-optics, (iv) CMOS fabrication, and (v) nonlinear optics are highly encouraged to apply.
+Please send your CV to email@example.com